-Language document engineering with LDF brings us a step closer to the technical and methodological feasibility of life-cycle-enabled language documents so that state of the art documents could be migrated to a more structured setup of language documentation that is amenable to i) continuous validation, ii) systematic reuse of all embedded formal parts (grammars, examples) in other grammar engineering activities, and iii) transformational support for evolution.
+Language document engineering with LDF brings us a step closer to the technical and methodological feasibility of life-cycle-enabled language documents so that state of the art documents could be migrated to a more structured setup of language documentation that is amenable to i) continuous validation, ii) systematic reuse of all embedded formal parts (grammars, examples, keywords, normative sections) in other grammar engineering activities, and iii) transformational support for evolution.

 There are these major areas for future work on the subject.
 First, we will further improve our infrastructure for engineering language documents so that we serve a number of input and output formats with sufficient quality, for example, in terms of "recall" for extraction or "roundtripping" for re-exporting to legacy formats.
 Second, our current approach to supporting evolution of language documents is not fully developed.
-Language design work and possibly tool support is needed for the transformation language XLDF.
-Third, a proper case study is required where an important language document (say, Cobol's or Java's standard) is converted into LDF, and the various benefits of our approach (language document engineering) are properly illustrated, with language evolution as one of the most important point.
+More language design work and possibly tool support is needed for the transformation language XLDF.
+Third, a case study bigger than XPath is required where an important language document (say, Cobol's or Java's standard) is converted into LDF, and the various benefits of our approach to language document engineering are properly illustrated, with language evolution as one of the most important issues.